Category: what to do

 How can you see this?

-Few writers are as closely associated with Lisbon — and particularly with Chiado — as Eça de Queirós, one of the greatest Portuguese writers.
+Few writers are as closely associated with Lisbon — and particularly with Chiado — as Eça de Queirós, one of the greatest Portuguese realist writers.
 Through his novels, the city became both a setting and a character, reflecting social change, ambition, and contradiction in 19th-century Portugal.

 A brief portrait of Eça de Queirós